Skip to main content

 });

-// Send a single prompt and print the response
+2. Send one prompt and iterate the response

 for (const block of msg.message.content) {